oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 ##### Ingress Gateway

-Ingress Gateway provides similar but more advanced `Kubernetes Ingress` functionalities.
+Ingress Gateway provides similar functions to `Kubernetes Ingress` but with more advanced functionalities.

 For example, to configure an Ingress Gateway for SSL termination at the gateway.